scottbanyard/hudu/README.md

 # Hudu
-Hudu is an Android Application that allows a global population scale tracking of an individual’s self-reported symptoms of PTSD.
+Hudu is an Android Application that allows a global population scale tracking of an individual’s self-reported symptoms of Post-Traumatic-Stress-Disorder (PTSD).
 This was created for researchers in the University of Bristol Psychology Department.

 ### Installation
 - The .apk can be downloaded via our [Analytic Tool](https://myday.firebaseapp.com/ "Hudu's Analytic Tool").